zeinab-khj/breast-cancer-diagnosis/README.md

 ## 📌 Project Overview

-This project is an **end-to-end Machine Learning pipeline** for breast cancer diagnosis using the Wisconsin Breast Cancer dataset.
+This project is an **end-to-end Machine Learning pipeline** for breast cancer diagnosis.

-The goal is to classify tumors as **malignant or benign** using multiple ML models, followed by hyperparameter optimization and model explainability.

 ---

 ## 🎯 Problem Statement

-Early and accurate diagnosis of breast cancer is critical for effective treatment.

 This project aims to:
 - Build a robust classification model